graphql/graphql-spec/spec/Section 3 -- Type System.md

 which is appropriate for use as an input argument.
 For this reason, input objects have a separate type in the system.

-**Oneof Input Objects**
+**OneOf Input Objects**

-Oneof Input Objects are a special variant of Input Objects where the type system asserts that exactly one of the fields must be set and non-null, all others being omitted.
+OneOf Input Objects are a special variant of Input Objects where the type system asserts that exactly one of the fields must be set and non-null, all others being omitted.
 This is useful for representing situations where an input may be one of many different options.

-When using the type system definition language, the `@oneOf` directive is used to indicate that an Input Object is a Oneof Input Object (and thus requires exactly one of its field be provided):
+When using the type system definition language, the `@oneOf` directive is used to indicate that an Input Object is a OneOf Input Object (and thus requires exactly one of its field be provided):

 ```graphql